 Organic Maple Syrup

-Produced all over the eastern North American woodland regions, maple syrup is one of Canada's most important native and natural food products, exported worldwide.
-Indigenous peoples were the first to cultivate the sugar sap of maple trees and taught the process to the early settlers.
-The region where I grew up, in the Appalachian Mountains of Québec, is one of the top maple-producing regions of the country.
-As a child, we had annual afternoon sugar parties at our family’s old maple bush camp, owned by my great-grandfather over 100 years ago.
-Everyone brought their wooden spatula to dip in the big outdoor boiler pot and to scoop some taffy to let it cool on the snow.
-Yummmm.
-I remember drinking the water sap straight from the tree buckets, which was very cold and did not taste very sweet, but it was fascinating.
-On my last visit home, I had the chance to experience the maple season again after so many years, and I learnt more than I knew before about transforming the maple sap into syrup.
-I took many notes and photographs (and a few cans of syrup) to bring back home to Australia, and here is a little sample for you.
+Produced throughout the eastern woodlands of North America, maple syrup is one of Canada’s most iconic native foods, exported worldwide.
+Indigenous peoples were the first to harvest the sweet sap of maple trees and later taught the process to early settlers.
+The region where I grew up, the Appalachian Mountains of Québec, is among the country’s top maple-producing areas.
+As a child, I loved our annual sugar parties at my family’s old maple bush camp, established by my great-grandfather over a century ago.
+Everyone brought a wooden spatula to dip into the big outdoor boiler and scoop up maple taffy to cool on the snow, pure magic.
+I remember sipping the fresh sap straight from the buckets; it was icy cold, barely sweet, yet endlessly fascinating.
+If you are curious about the Canadian sugaring season, how maple syrup is made, what makes it organic, and its many benefits, read on!

 Traditional hobby sugar camp • Photography © Bottle and Brush Studio 2023